Charles Ponzi: Collapse of the scheme

-On July 26, the Post started a series of articles that asked hard questions about the operation of Ponzi's money machine.
-The paper contacted Clarence Barron, the financial journalist who headed Dow Jones & Company, to examine Ponzi's scheme.
+On 26 July, the Post started a series of articles that asked hard questions about the operation of Ponzi's money machine.
+The paper contacted Clarence W. Barron, the financial journalist who headed Dow Jones & Company, to examine Ponzi's scheme.
 Barron observed that though Ponzi was offering fantastic returns on investments, Ponzi himself was not investing with his own company.

 Barron then noted that to cover the investments made with the Securities Exchange Company, 160 million postal reply coupons would have to be in circulation.
-However, only about 27,000 actually were in circulation.
+However, only about 27,000 actually were.
 The United States Post Office stated that postal reply coupons were not being bought in quantity at home or abroad.
 Despite the substantial gross profit margin in percent on buying and selling each IRC was colossal, the overhead required to handle the purchase and redemption of these items, which were of extremely low cost and were sold individually, would have exceeded the gross profit (see #Infeasibility of Ponzi's scheme).
-Barron added that even if Ponzi really was doing what he claimed to do, it would be immoral to invest with him since he would effectively be profiting at the expense of a government—either the governments where he bought the coupons or the U.S. government.

 The Post articles caused a panic run on the Securities Exchange Company.
 Ponzi paid out $2 million in three days to a wild crowd outside his office.
 He canvassed the crowd, passed out coffee and doughnuts, and cheerfully told them they had nothing to worry about.
 Many changed their minds and left their money with him.
 However, this attracted the attention of Daniel Gallagher, the U.S. Attorney for the District of Massachusetts.
-Gallagher commissioned Edwin Pride to audit the Securities Exchange Company's books—an effort made difficult by the fact Ponzi's bookkeeping system consisted merely of index cards with investors' names.
+Gallagher commissioned Edwin Pride to audit the Securities Exchange Company's books – an effort made difficult by Ponzi's bookkeeping system consisting merely of index cards with investors' names.